 Leba is a health resort with a mild sea climate, with iodine and salt in the air, a high sunshine record, strong winds from the sea as well rapid changes of atmospheric conditions.“

 I remember it was rather a funny situation.
 The Guards asked us to show our passports.
-As soon as they look at them a strange question was asked : „Why Latvian Citizens are sailing under the Germany flagged boat?“
+As soon as they look at them a strange question was asked: „Why Latvian Citizens are sailing under the German flagged boat?“

-I even did not know what to say, just answered that the boat is registered in Germany, and we have all ownership papers, power boat insurance and other required documents for the boat.
+I even did not know what to say, just answered that the boat is registered in Germany, and we have all ownership papers, powerboat insurance, and other required documents for the boat.
 Nothing new as it is common practice in maritime business and so on.
 I was not sure that they understood me clear.
 None of us speaks Polish, but Polish guys just his tongue.
-Then they simply gave us back our passports, said nothing and we resume to cover remaining ten minutes trip to Marina fuel pump.
+Then they simply gave us back our passports, said nothing and we resume to cover the remaining ten minutes trip to Marina fuel pump.

-We poured in about 700 liters of fuel and were forced to buy new mooring lines, because my super sailors.
-They had left them in previous port.
+We poured in about 700 liters of fuel and were forced to buy new mooring lines, because of my super sailors.
+They had left them in last port.